GugulRaj2001/IAC-Community-Ambassador-Onboarding-Process/README.md

 5. Open **register.html** and **dashboard.html** from your browser to interact with UI.

+---

 ## 📌 Project Status

-✅ Completed
+-✅ Completed

-📦 Final deliverables submitted
+-📦 Final deliverables submitted

-📄 All documentation prepared
+-📄 All documentation prepared

-🚀 Ready for deployment
+-🚀 Ready for deployment

+---

 ## 📃 License
 - This project is for academic and internship learning purposes only.
 Not for commercial use.

+---

 ## 💼 Developed By
-Guguloth Rajkumar
+-Guguloth Rajkumar
-Graduate in Civil Engineering | Full Stack Java Developer Cloud Counselage Pvt.
+G-raduate in Civil Engineering | Full Stack Java Developer -Cloud Counselage Pvt.
 Ltd.
-GPI 2025 Intern
+-GPI 2025 Intern
-Hyderabad, Telangana
+-Hyderabad, Telangana
-📧 rajkumar173927@gmail.com
+-📧 rajkumar173927@gmail.com
-📞 +91-9390494309
+-📞 +91-9390494309